 CoCoon was founded in April 2005, based on the experiences of the ‘Praxisseminar Mexiko’ 2000-2004 and the seminar ‘Students Building in Kabul’ 2003.
-CoCoon is collaborating with Habitat Unit at TU Berlin and forms a GbR (Gesellschaft bürgerlichen Rechts).
+CoCoon is collaborating with the Natural Building Lab at TU Berlin and the Hochschule München and forms a GbR (Gesellschaft bürgerlichen Rechts).

 Teaching: CoCoon offers seminars in design, construction and documentation for students related to the built environment.
 CoCoon is both initiator and collaborator in different international and interdisciplinary academic exchange programmes.
 It assists student lead-research and stimulates intercultural exchange.
 CoCoon embeds the principles of the United Nations World Decade of “Education for Sustainable Development (ESD)” in its work.

 Research: CoCoon investigates praxis-related forms of architectural education, bridging the gap between theory and reality.
 CoCoon conducts research regarding vernacular building techniques and analyses its contextual, social and sustainability relevance for contemporary architecture.